Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 ## Entity relationship diagram

 The following provides a visual (ERD) for the database tables that will be created.
 A relationship label of _refers_ indicates a reference data relationship.
-The _(via JSON)_ implies that the relating entity references via a JSON data column (_not_ a referenced database table).
+The `has-JSON` indicates that the relating entity references via a JSON data column (_not_ a referenced database table).

 ``` mermaid
 erDiagram